hotpunkx/glitchguess/docs/prd.md

   + Number of questions used
   + Confetti animation if Guesser wins
 - Show 'Rematch' button to both players
-- Update local storage status to 'completed'\n\n#### 2.5.12 Rematch System
+- Update local storage status to 'completed'\n- Include 'Back to Home' button to return to start screen\n
+#### 2.5.12 Rematch System

-\n- When one player clicks 'Rematch', show waiting message: 'Waiting for opponent to accept rematch...'
+- When one player clicks 'Rematch', show waiting message: 'Waiting for opponent to accept rematch...'
 - When both players click 'Rematch':
   + Roles automatically switch (previous Thinker becomes Guesser, previous Guesser becomes Thinker)
   + New game starts with same category\n  + Question counter resets